HolmesBryant/wijit-reveal/README.md

 ## Attributes
 - **active**
     - Add this attribute to make the content visible.
+Null, true, '' and 'true' are true.
+False and 'false' are false.
     - Acceptable values: [null, true, false, '', 'true', 'false']
 - **orient**
     - Determines the positional relationship between the trigger and the content. "column" places the trigger above the content. "column-reverse" places it below the content. "row" places the trigger to the left of the content. "row-reverse" places it to the right.